ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

 The Good Templars items at the Tompkins County History Center appear to be most closely associated with Emily's activities, so it seems logical that the origin narrative of the Good Templars items, and possibly a number of others at the Center, such as the 1917 W.C.T.U. directory, can be traced back to Emily: these were her possessions, kept for many decades, that came into Jessie Brewer's possession when she purchased Emily's property at auction in 1938.
 As Jessie went through Emily's things, she took special care to save these remembrances of her old friends, and Emily in particular, and the very personal keepsake of her handwriting.
 If I am correct, it suggests a deep affection between these two, who were neighbors for many decades and who shared so much.
 Upon her death, Jessie Brewer made a significant donation to the library in Dryden which seems worthy of further investigation.

-If you review the boxes of W.C.T.U. directories, you will see that one book in particular is oddly out of place: a 1917 directory that is unique, as most of the others are from the 1930's and several decades after.
+If you review the boxes of W.C.T.U. directories, you will see that one book in particular is oddly out of place: a 1917 directory that is unique, as most of the others are from the 1930's and after.
 This is intriguing for a few reasons: 1917 is the year Hannah died, and as she was a very highly regarded member, there is some chance of a connection there, although that may be a stretch.
 But also consider that the 1917 book is the only one that I found (after an admittedly modest review of the books from Emily's lifetime, given the access and time constraints) that explicitly documents Emily as a member.
 The coincidence seems potentially significant.

 ## Information Yet To Be Incorporated